 Anything you eat should be nutrient-dense.
 This means adding foods like sardines, sunflower seeds, liver (a real superfood!), and kale to your diet.
 Want to get a cookbook which contains easy-to-make nutritious food?
 Check my popular Kindle book for everyday recipes with 5 ingredients or less!
 You can find more delicious 5-ingredient recipes from my other blog, too.

-You now know which foods to avoid and which foods to eat so you won’t feel anxiety after eating.
+Now you know which foods to avoid and which foods to eat so you won’t feel anxiety after eating.
 Share this knowledge to your friends so they won’t feel anxiety after eating and will spread positive vibes throughout the day.

 To Sum Up…